Caro04lin/BRL-Project/README_Website.md

 The developed web site enables users to operate the differents models to predict their motions while performing painting tasks.

+Click the image below to watch a video demonstrating how the website is used to predict motions during painting tasks.

 <a href="Web site/TCN_Real_Time.mp4">
   <img src="Web site/Prediction_interface.png" width="1186" height="670" />
 </a>